Córdoba, Spain: Minaret of San Juan

 Built in 930 AD, the mosque that this minaret adorned has been replaced by a church and the minaret re-purposed as a tower.
 It retains characteristics of Islamic architecture in the region, including a double horseshoe-arch windows.

 Mills of the Guadalquivir

 Along the banks of the Guadalquivir are the Mills of the Guadalquivir, an array of watermills from different periods that used the power of the water current to grind flour.
-They include the Albolafia, Alegría, Carbonell, Casillas, Enmedio, Lope García, Martos, Pápalo, San Antonio, San Lorenzo and San Rafael mills.
+They include the Albolafia, Alegría watermill, Carbonell, Casillas, Enmedio, Lope García, Martos, Pápalo, San Antonio, San Lorenzo and San Rafael mills.

 Calahorra Tower

 The Calahorra is a fortified tower standing at the southern end of the city's Roman Bridge.
 Its original construction is attributed to the Almohad period.
 It now houses the Al-Andalus Living Museum (Museo Vivo de Al-Andalus), a museum on the cultural achievements of Al-Andalus.

 Caliphal Baths

-Near the Alcázar de los Reyes Cristianos, on the site of the former Islamic-era Alcázar, are the Caliphal Baths, a partly-reconstructed hammam (baths) complex created in the 10th century and subsequently expanded.
+Near the Alcázar de los Reyes Cristianos, on the site of the former Islamic-era Alcázar, are the Caliphal Baths, a partly reconstructed hammam (baths) complex created in the 10th century and subsequently expanded.
 The archeological site has been open as a museum since 2006.